-1. Does your agency have a trigger involving PWD among the qualified internal applicants and/or selectees for promotions to the senior grade levels?
+- 1. Does your agency have a trigger involving PWD among the qualified internal applicants and/or selectees for promotions to the senior grade levels?
 (The appropriate benchmarks are the relevant applicant pool for qualified internal applicants and the qualified applicant pool for selectees.)
 For non-GS pay plans, please use the approximate senior grade levels.
 If "yes", describe the trigger(s) in the text box.
-Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.
+Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box. - a.
+SES b.
+Grade GS-15 c.
+Grade GS-14 d.

-a.
-SES

-b.
-Grade GS-15

-c.
-Grade GS-14

-d.
 Grade GS-13

-CN-81/82/90 (SES equivalent): There is a trigger for qualified internal applicants.
-The qualified internal applicants who self-identified as PWD (2.70%) are lower than the relevant applicant pool who are PWD (10.97%).
-CN-71 (GS-15 equivalent): There is a trigger for qualified internal applicants and internal selections.
-The qualified internal applicants who self-identified as PWD (7.66%) are lower than the relevant applicant pool (12.22%).
-The internal selections who self-identified as PWD (0.00%) are lower than the qualified applicant pool who are PWD (7.66%).
-CN-60 (GS-14 equivalent): There is a trigger for qualified internal applicants applicants.
-The qualified internal applicant pool who are PWD (11.58%).
+CN-81/82/90 (SES equivalent): There is a trigger for qualified internal applicants and for internal selections.
+The qualified internal applicants who self-identified as PWD (4.2%) are lower than the relevant applicant pool who are PWD (11.0%).
+The internal selections who self-identified as PWD (0.0%) are lower than the qualified applicant pool who are PWD (4.2%).
+CN-60/61 (GS-14 equivalent): There is a trigger for qualified internal applicants and for internal selections.
+The qualified internal applicants who self-identified as PWD (8.4%) are lower than the relevant applicant pool who are PWD (13.6%).
+The internal selections who self-identified as PWD (3.3%) are lower than the qualified applicant pool who are PWD (8.4%).
 CN-53 (GS-13 equivalent): There is a trigger for qualified internal applicants.
-The qualified internal applicants who self-identified as PWD (6.63%) are lower than the relevant applicant pool who are PWD (18.05%).
+The qualified internal applicants who self-identified as PWD (11.1%) are lower than the relevant applicant pool who are PWD (17.9%).